-Michelle Merrill, MS, LCGC is the Co-Director for the Genetic Counseling Training Program.
+Michelle Merrill, MS is the Co-Director for the Genetic Counseling Training Program.
 Michelle is a board certified and licensed genetic counselor and an Instructor in the Department of Genetic & Genome Sciences.
 Michelle has previously served as the Associate Director of Genetic Counseling for the Center for Human Genetics at University Hospitals Cleveland Medical Center, and as the Director of Clinical Training with the Genetic Counseling Training Program.
-She joined UH in January 2012 and brings with her over 15 years of clinical experience counseling patients and their families at risk for hereditary cancer.
 Michelle earned her master's degree in genetic counseling in 2002 from Case Western Reserve University.
 She worked at MetroHealth Medical Center until 2012 and founded their Hereditary Cancer Clinic.
 At MetroHealth, Michelle also directed the clinical rotation experience for genetic counseling students, residents, and fellows during their time seeing patients in Clinical Genetics.
-She was a member of the Breast Cancer Leadership Committee and the Palliative Care team.
-In addition, she participated in clinical research involving the utilization of cancer genetic testing services among patients diagnosed with breast cancer.
 In 2012, Michelle came to University Hospitals where she has continued counseling patients and families at risk for hereditary cancer, and supervising clinical rotation experiences in the Cancer Genetics Clinic for genetic counseling students, residents and fellows.
-Michelle has participated in the initiative to bring Telemedicine genetic counseling services for inherited cancer risk assessment at University Hospitals, and has piloted genetic counselor billing.
+Michelle participated in the initiative to bring telemedicine genetic counseling services for inherited cancer risk assessment at University Hospitals, and piloted genetic counselor billing.
+At UH, she was awarded the Linda Vinney endowed chair in Clinical Cancer Genetics.
+Michelle became Director of Clinical Training in the Genetic Counseling Training Program in 2018, and implemented the elective rotations.